alburycatalina/Coding-Nature/2_Logic_and_Data.md

 R is an object-oriented programming language.
 That means that it allows you to store single values (think a number or text) as a “variable.”

-This is analagous to putting an object in a box and labeling that box.
+This is analogous to putting an object in a box and labeling that box.

  You can use a caret and dash to assign an object a value.
 Like this: